screwdriver-cd/guide/docs/getting-started/cluster-setup.md

 A Kubernetes Service is an abstraction which defines a set of Pods and is assigned a unique IP address which persists.
 Follow instructions in [Creating a Service](http://kubernetes.io/docs/user-guide/connecting-applications/#creating-a-service) to set up your `service.yaml`.

-It should look like the `service.yaml` here: https://github.com/screwdriver-cd/screwdriver/blob/master/kubernetes/api_service.yaml.
+It should look like the [api_service.yaml](https://github.com/screwdriver-cd/screwdriver/blob/master/kubernetes/api_service.yaml).

 To create your service, run the `kubectl create` command on your `service.yaml` file:
 ```bash